bazinga78/LLMSimpleWeatherApp/README.md

 #### Interactor & Managers

 An Interactor is essentially the implementation of a feature (or use case).
 The interactor uses Entities and Manager to perform its task.
-A Manager is an object which is responsible to gather information from external sources (like a database or a webservice) hiding the details to the interactor.
+A Manager is an object which is responsible to gather informations from external sources (like a database or a webservice) hiding the details to the interactor.
-An interactor doesn't know how to present the data to the user, its only responsibility is to perform the task (it's role) coordinating the interactions between managers and applying business rules to the data it manipulates.
+An interactor doesn't know how to present the data to the user, its only responsibility is to perform the task and to coordinate the interactions between managers and applying business rules to the data it manipulates.

 #### Presenter